Sumanyu7/ResonateVueapp/README.md

 # ResonateVueapp

-A Vue.js application containing a responsive table of contacts from https://jsonplaceholder.typicode.com/users
+A Simple Vue.js application containing a responsive table of contacts from https://jsonplaceholder.typicode.com/users

 ## Project setup
 ```